I’m jumping on the chalkboard bandwagon! Have you jumped on yet?

 You can use any wood but my husband went to a local salvage place that sells reclaimed wood from old barns and buildings.
 One board cost around $8.00.
 We love the character of old wood with the deep wood grains, nail holes and nails that were left in the wood.

 I wanted a fairly large frame so I can display it prominently.
 The size that we decided on was 24″ x 27″.
-My husband measured and the made the cuts for me.
-For this project we thought that simple straight cuts would look good vs. doing miter cuts.
+My husband measured and then made the cuts for me.
+For this project, we thought that simple straight cuts would look good vs. doing miter cuts.

 The stain I chose for the frame was Minwax Provincial.
 I just rubbed it on with a soft cloth.